Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet: Methodology

 \textbf{Dataset Integration and Processing:} To create a unified dataset for model input, the precipitation and weather station datasets undergo several preprocessing steps to ensure consistency and alignment.
-The eight meteorological variables recorded at each station capture local atmospheric conditions that influence the formation and movement of precipitation.
-These variables provide complementary information that is not present in the radar sequence alone.
 For the precipitation maps, a 288×288 pixel cutout is taken from the center of the Netherlands, covering the area with the highest data availability.
 The selected geographic boundaries are: Longitude: 4.29°E to 6.73°E and Latitude: 51.32°N to 52.81°N. These maps are then resized to 64×64 pixels to reduce memory requirements, as both datasets are incorporated into the models.
 Finally, the precipitation values are normalized using the maximum precipitation value in the dataset (47.83 mm).
 The precipitation dataset contains a significant number of radar images with little to no recorded rainfall.
 To mitigate the risk of biasing the model toward predicting zero values, precipitation maps where fewer than 50\% of the pixels indicate rainfall are excluded.
-As summarized in Table \ref{tab:my_label}, applying this filtering criterion reduces the full 4-year dataset from 314,940 training samples and 105,003 test samples to 5,734 and 1,557 samples, respectively.
 Once filtered, the remaining precipitation maps are temporally matched with the corresponding weather station data recorded at the same timestamp.
 Any data point that does not have a corresponding entry in the other dataset is removed, ensuring that only fully aligned data pairs are retained.
 To maintain consistency across variables, all weather station measurements are standardized based on their respective means and standard deviations.
 A challenge in merging the two datasets arises from their differing temporal resolutions.
 While precipitation maps are recorded at 5-minute intervals, weather station data is available at 10-minute intervals.
 To resolve this mismatch, the weather station dataset is duplicated to align with the precipitation timestamps, allowing for seamless integration of both sources.
+After preprocessing, the final dataset is divided into a training set (2016–2018) and a testing set (2019).
+During model training, a validation set is created by randomly selecting 10\% of the training data.